csu-cs/csci-235/docs/syllabus.md

 Office Location: 2nd floor of the Student Center</p>
 </div>
 <p>Please visit the <a href="https://www.charlestonsouthern.edu/offices/title-ix/">CSU Title IX
-webpage</a> here for more information on Title IX procedures, anonymous reporting, or available support.</p>
+webpage</a> for more information on Title IX procedures, anonymous reporting, or available support.</p>
 <hr />
 <p>See all course, department, and university policies located in <a href="https://csuniv.blackboard.com">Blackboard</a> and the <a href="https://www.charlestonsouthern.edu/current-students/student-resources/">CSU